pombredanne/centidb/docs/index.rst

     >>> people.get(2)
     ('Willow', 'girl')

-Since we never specified an encoder when constructing the collection, the default ``PICKLE_ENCODER`` was used, allowing almost any record value, although here we just use tuples.
-Also because no key function was specified, the collection defaults to auto-incrementing keys, once again using :py:meth:`Store.count`.
+Since we didn't specify an encoder during construction, the default pickle encoder is used which allows almost any Python value, although here we use tuples.
+Since no key function was given, the collection defaults to auto-incrementing keys.

-Underneath, more magic is visible:
+More magic is visible underneath:

 ::